From 1 - 10 / 492

 • This project consists of data that has been reprocessed by RPS and AAM for the purpose of creating an improved Victorian coastal DEM including contours based on the original data acquired in 2007.
 The purpose of this project is to reclassify the original level 2 classification LiDAR data into level 3 for input to a higher accuracy ICSM Level 3 classification (Level 3 DEM).
 LiDAR (Light Detection and Ranging) is an airborne remote sensing technique for rapid collection of terrain data.
 The sensor used for this LiDAR project collected XYZ and Intensity data for first and last return by bouncing a pulse from the aircraft to the surface that enables the height and intensity values to be calculated.
 From the raw LiDAR data, a suite of elevation products was generated including DEM and Contours.
 Project Products: DEM, Contours, raw LiDAR.

-• These datasets cover approximately 5700 sq km in the eastern sector of the Fraser Coast Regional Council and all of Fraser Island and are part of the 2009 Fraser Coast LiDAR capture project.
+• These datasets cover approximately 93 sq km within the Cook Shire Council in the vicinity and over the Town of Weipa and part of the adjoining Napranum Shire Council and are part of the 2010 Gulf LiDAR capture project.
 This project, undertaken by Vekta Pty Ltd on behalf of the Queensland Government captured highly accurate elevation data using LiDAR technology.
-Available dataset formats (in 1 kilometre tiles) are: - Classified las (LiDAR Data Exchange Format where strikes are classified as ground or non-ground) - 1 metre Digital Elevation Model (DEM) in ASCII xyz - 1 metre Digital Elevation Model (DEM) in ESRI ASCII grid - 0.25 metre contours in ESRI Shape
+Available dataset formats (in 1 kilometre tiles) are: - Classified las (LiDAR Data Exchange Format where strikes are classified as ground, vegetation or building) - 1 metre Digital Elevation Model (DEM) in ASCII xyz - 1 metre Digital Elevation Model (DEM) in ESRI grid - 1 metre Digital Elevation Model (DEM) in ASCII grid - 0.25 metre contours in ESRI Shape

-• These datasets cover approximately 1400 sq km along the eastern sector of the Cassowary Coast Regional Council and are part of the 2009 North Queensland LiDAR capture project.
+• These datasets cover approximately 14 sq km along the northern boundary of the Wujal Wujal Shire Council and are part of the 2009 North Queensland LiDAR capture project.
 This project, undertaken by Photomapping Services on behalf of the Queensland Government captured highly accurate elevation data using LiDAR technology.
-Available dataset formats (in 1 kilometre tiles) are: - Classified las (LiDAR Data Exchange Format where strikes are classified as ground, vegetation or building) - 1 metre Digital Elevation Model (DEM) in ESRI grid - 1 metre Digital Elevation Model (DEM) in ASCII xyz - 1 metre Digital Elevation Model (DEM) in shapefile - 0.25 metre contours in ESRI Shape
+Available dataset formats (in 1 kilometre tiles) are: - Classified las (LiDAR Data Exchange Format where strikes are classified as ground, vegetation or building) - 1 metre Digital Elevation Model (DEM) in ASCII xyz - 0.25 metre contours in ESRI Shape

 • This project consists of data that has been reprocessed by RPS and AAM for the purpose of creating an improved Victorian coastal DEM including contours based on the original data acquired in 2007.
 The purpose of this project is to reclassify the original level 2 classification LiDAR data into level 3 for input to a higher accuracy ICSM Level 3 classification (Level 3 DEM).
 LiDAR (Light Detection and Ranging) is an airborne remote sensing technique for rapid collection of terrain data.
 The sensor used for this LiDAR project collected XYZ and Intensity data for first and last return by bouncing a pulse from the aircraft to the surface that enables the height and intensity values to be calculated.
 From the raw LiDAR data, a suite of elevation products was generated including DEM and Contours.
 Project Products: DEM, Contours, raw LiDAR.